-Dear Friends,
+Dear Colleagues,

-It is my pleasure to present you with the Cardinal McCloskey Community Services Early Childhood Education Division Head Start 2020-2021 Annual Report.
-CMCS continues to make progress ensuring that our children have solid educational experiences to securing that each child's "school readiness" transitional journey has a positive outcome for families.
-This year, we have accomplished this by continued training of staff, parents, Policy Council and Governing Board members throughout the year to understand and guide our work with children and families.
-Our professional development sessions were targeted and included effective coaching strategies for Education Directors and practice based coaching for teaching staff.
+It is our pleasure to present you with the Cardinal McCloskey Community Services Early Childhood Education Division Early Head Start/ Head Start 2021-2022 Annual Report.
+CMCS continues to make progress ensuring that our children have solid educational experiences ensuring that each student's "school readiness" transitional journey has a positive outcome for students and families through our Family Engagement programs.

+This year we have accomplished this by continued training of Staff, Parents, Policy Council, Governing Board members and outreach to our Community.
+Our Professional Development trainings were targeted and included effective coaching strategies for Administrative staff and practice based coaching for Teaching staff.
 Our family engagement opportunities continued to allow us to build positive collaborative relationships with families to identify and meet their needs and interests.
-We continue to work closely with parents and families to ensure that individualized services for children and families are effective, positive and meaningful.
+We continue to work closely with parents and families to ensure that individualized services for children and families are effective, positive, and meaningful.